Maintaining your home is important. It identifies issues before major repairs are needed and helps preserve your property’s value.

 Have a look at the grouting on tiles in the bathroom, and silicone around the edges of the bath, for any signs of wear.

-If so, this could soon start to let in water.
+If so, this could soon start to let in water and could cause damage to your flooring or your belongings.

 Subsidence

-If so, it could be a sign of subsidence and needs to be checked out by a professional.
+If the walls have cracks or they look out of shape it could be a sign of subsidence.
+You'll need to have this checked out by a professional.

 Condensation